daolamgit/Predaq/README.md

 - EM	Edge metric: ratio of MLC side‐length to aperture area

 # Usage:
-python -i RP.dcm -o output.csv
+python plan_complexity -i RP.dcm -o output.csv

 The program takes a plan as input and outputs a csv file in which each line is extracted features for each beam in the plan